ZeduloAdmin/gf180_efuse_compiler/README.md

 ## Examples

-Files for several precompiled configurations are provided in the macros directory.
+Files for several precompiled configurations are provided in the releases.
 Here are some GDS screenshots.

 ![efuse_array_16x1](docs/efuse_array_16x1.png?raw=true)